cawka/ice-ar.named-data.net/team.md

   - name: Alex Afanasyev
     photo: alex-afanasyev.png
     title: Florida International University (FIU); Networking, Security, NDN, ICN
     info: "Alex Afanasyev is an Assistant Professor in the School of Information and Computing Sciences at Florida International University.
 He received his Ph.D. degree in computer science from UCLA in 2013.
 His research focus is on the next-generation Internet architecture as part of the Named Data Networking (NDN) project.
-His research interests include a variety of topics that are vital for the success of NDN, including scalability of name-based routing, auto-configuration, distributed data synchronization, application and network security.
+His research interests include scalability of name-based routing, auto-configuration, distributed data synchronization, application and network security.
 He is also leading the development effort of the overall NDN codebase."

   - name: Jeff Burke
     photo: jeff-burke.png